 For the same reasons images in emails and social media posts increase engagement, so do images in blog posts.
 In fact, I'm willing to bet email and social media are two of the primary promotional channels for your blog, so choosing and incorporating high-quality visuals into your blog content is critically important.
 Here's an example of a post in which we used one of the free stock photos from our holiday collection:

-For more help choosing h blog post images, read this post about how to select the perfect image for your next blog post.
+For more help choosing h blog post images, read this post about how to select the perfect image for every blog post.

 According to its 'About Us' page, SlideShare receives 60 million monthly visitors and 215 million pageviews -- and its popularity (and thus marketing potential) is only increasing.
 But if you want to stand out from all the competition on SlideShare, the SlideShare presentations you create should be more image-heavy than text-based.
 Sounds like a job for stock photos, don't you think? ;-)

-These are just seven of the many use cases for using stock photos in your marketing.
-We hope the 485 photos we took will help you ramp up your visual marketing tactics!
+These are just eight of the many use cases for stock photos in your marketing.
+We hope the 564 photos we took will help you ramp up your visual marketing tactics!

-Editor's Note: This post has been updated for comprehensiveness and accuracy.
+Editor's Note: This post was originally published in August 2013 and has been updated for accuracy, comprehensiveness ... and even more free stock photos!